thataustin/outdated_git_branches/README.md

 ####Getting Started
 At the moment, you have to git clone this repo and manually run the outdated_git_branches/git_status.rb file.
 Please suggest better ways to do this.
-I'd consider packaging it as a ruby gem or a debian package if anyone shows interest.
+I'd consider packaging it as a ruby gem or a debian package [or something cooler] if anyone shows interest.

 ####Examples